 DMA was renamed Stapleton Airfield on August 25, 1944.
 When the war was over, Denver saw the airport as a key to the city’s future.
 The facility had kept up with all of the technological advances in aviation and was prepared for the future.
 Among these advances was a new control tower, added in 1941.
 The octagonal, six-story tower still stood atop the old administration building, but that same year, all of the runways were equipped with modern lighting; also, the Civil Aeronautics Authority (CAA) announced it would be expanding its offices at the airport by installing a new teletype communication system.

 By 1945 the airport had experienced phenomenal growth.
 Its original 640 acres had grown to 1,435, and there were forty to fifty commercial flights a day, up from eight per day in 1929.
-The Airport employed 1,200 people, up from forty at the start, and boasted four runways, two flying schools, and four major airlines.
+Denver's Airport employed 1,200 people, up from forty at the start, and boasted four runways, two flying schools, and four major airlines.
 Along with the three-story administration building, Denver's Airport now had six hangars, a post office, fire station, control tower, USO lounge, and a café.
 The airport also housed the CAA’s five-state air traffic control, staffed by thirty-five CAA personnel and ten army flight controllers who coordinated all commercial, private, and military flights.

 To ensure the airport’s future, Stapleton and new improvements and parks manager George Cranmer unveiled an ambitious expansion plan in 1946.
 The $1 million proposal called for the extension of the east-west runway and the construction of a horseshoe-shaped terminal that would be built in units to allow for future expansion.
 However, when Stapleton left office, new mayor James Newton (1947–55) abandoned the expensive plan because the city had yet to experience the forecasted postwar aviation boom.
 With Denver’s newspapers, local politicians, and airport officials calling for more improvements, in September 1947 Newton decided to appoint a committee to study the airport.
 In a short time, the Airport was growing once again.

 By the 1950s the airplane had become an established means of transportation.
-SA was being pushed to its capacity with tremendous increases in passenger travel; the forecasted aviation boom had simply taken a few more years than expected.
+Denver's Airport was being pushed to its capacity with tremendous increases in passenger travel; the forecasted aviation boom had simply taken a few more years than expected.
 In 1950 nearly 2,000 people passed through the airport each day, and by 1955 the annual figure had reached 1 million passengers.
 The increased traffic required extensive growth, and the airport was under construction throughout the 1950s.
 First a south wing was added to the administration building, then a north wing.
 In 1954 the original terminal was replaced.
 To handle the corresponding increase in airplane activity, a new, six-story control tower was completed in June 1953, replacing the iconic octagonal tower.

 The first jet flight out of Denver took off on May 6, 1959—a Continental Boeing 707.
 The jet was intentionally underloaded with just ninety-three passengers, because Stapleton’s runways could not support jet-engine aircraft.
 Intending to construct jet-capable runways, the city of Denver originally placed an order for 252 acres of land on the nearby Rocky Mountain Arsenal in 1954, but by 1957 many airport experts felt that the jet age required more than just extending the east-west runway—it required a jet-age master plan that would accommodate airport growth several decades into the future.